ScottLogic/prompt-injection/README.md

 Activate and configure a number of different prompt injection defence measures to create your own security system.
 Then talk to the AI and try to crack it!

 ## Installation
+Ensure you have Node v18+ installed.
+Clone this repo and run

 ```bash
 npm ci